TW Banner 2

 Other Recreation

 Golf Courses.
-Designed by Robert Trent Jones, Jr., this 18-hole course climbs up and down the lower slopes of the 3,232-foot dormant volcano of Nevis Peak.
+Designed by Robert Trent Jones, III., this 18-hole course climbs up and down the lower slopes of the 3,232-foot dormant volcano of Nevis Peak.
 The 15th is among the most spectacular, requiring a 240-yard carry across a ravine to reach the fairway while green vervet monkeys provide commentary from the adjacent trees, though for stunning views, the 9th hole stands out, a fairway that spills down the mountain slope toward the Caribbean and St. Kitts beyond.

 Spa & Fitness Center.
-For tennis players, the Spa and Fitness Center could scarcely have a better location, just off the plaza that borders the courts.
+For tennis players, the Sports Pavilioncould scarcely have a better location, just off the plaza that borders the courts.
 The Fitness Center contains an array cardio machines, each with its own TV screen, arrayed along a wall with windows on the tropical foliage and Nevis Peak outside.
 Behind those machines is a row of LifeFitness stations, supplemented by dumbbells and freeweights.
 The Spa has a dozen treatment rooms, six of them in tiny cottages with cedar-shake roofs, yellow clapboard siding, and white gingerbread trim.
 They flow through a courtyard filled with tropical gardens.
 Guests can use the time before or after treatments to relax in an air-conditioned lounge or sit outside on a covered patio paved with stones or around a plunge pool with views of Nevis Peak or around a second pool with a waterfall.
 Treatments range from a variety of traditional massages to body wraps, skin-care services, manicures, and pedicures.
 Room service delivers spa cuisine.

 And ...
 The resort also offers scuba diving lessons and boat dives, catamaran snorkel tours, deep-sea fishing excursions, guided kayak tours, and a Laser sailing school.